 Wellness Curriculum: Students participate in an activity two days per week.
 Students rotate their choice of activity each of the six-week grading periods.
 All students are given the opportunity to be a captain.
 Students are encouraged to explore a variety of activities and to discover those they enjoy which will promote a lifestyle of fitness awareness.
 Activities: - Aerobics - Badminton - Basketball - Circuit Training - Disc Golf - DDR - Elliptical Machine - Flag Football - Kickball - Pilates - Punching Bag - Quidditch - Rowing Machine - Running Club - Sand Volleyball - Soccer - Speed bag - Stationary Bikes - Tai-Bo - Team Handball - Treadmill - Run/Walk - Ultimate Frisbee - Volleyball - Weight Training - Yoga

-Located in northwestern Montana, Turning Winds Academic Institute (TWAI) is an accredited, family-run, therapeutic boarding school for troubled teens (boys and girls) ages 13-18.
+Located in northwestern Montana, Turning Winds Academic Institute (TWAI) is an accredited, family-run, therapeutic boarding school for troubled teens (boys and girls) ages 13-18 from Colorado and across the United States.

 In our beautiful, peaceful, and safe location, we combine the benefits of a therapeutic boarding school, a wilderness program, and a residential treatment center (RTC).